ReactiveSets/toubkal/README.md

 of concurrent dataflows.
 This synchronization becomes implicit at the architect level removing the possibility of race condition errors that have been traditionaly very hard to debug.

+Developping stateless pipelets is straightforward, requiring to write a simple and simple transform function very much akin pure function programming.
+Stateless Pipelets API takes care of everything else, managing add, remove, fetch functions as well as transactions.

+Developping stateful pipelets remains complex and we are working to improve Toubkal's low-level Stateful API to improve productivity.
+Managing state requires to implement both add and remove functions, a fetch function to return initial state, and properly handle transactions and out-of-order operations.

 ### Service Architecture